aosterloh/bqbashing/README.md

 3. edit project variable in all scripts
 4. optional: if you ran step 5 before, delete_datasets.sh <csv file> deletes all datasets + tables (hence use with caution)
 5. run create_datasets.sh <csv file> - uses created csv file to create all datasets
+6. run load.sh <csv file> to start the batch load job
-6. in new terminal window run status.sh <timestamp ms> where timestamp is in milliseconds of time just before you started load job (script will only show jobs that ran after that time) use e.g. https://www.epochconverter.com/ to convert
+7. in new terminal window run status.sh <timestamp ms> where timestamp is in milliseconds of time just before you started load job (script will only show jobs that ran after that time) use e.g. https://www.epochconverter.com/ to convert